cds-astro/cds-bstree-file-readonly-rust/README.md

 The tree structure (possibly larger than the available RAM) is created at once using bulk-loading.
-It is then possible to perform queries on the datastructure (nn query, knn query, range query), but not to update it.
+It is then possible to perform queries on the datastructure (nn query, knn query, range query, ...), but not to update it.

-It has been developped for static astronomical catalogues.
+It has been developed for static astronomical catalogues.

-The datastructure is implicit: it is basically a flat array of entries ordered in a pre-defined way depending on a few parameters like the number of elements in the tree and the node size.
+The datastructure is implicit: it is basically a flat array of entries ordered in a pre-defined way depending on a few parameters like the number of elements in the tree, the size of both the L1 and the disk caches.

-The implementation is a naive implementation by a non-expert, any feedback welcome.
+The implementation is probably a naive implementation by a non-expert, any feedback welcome.

 Purpose